Fun Things to Do with Teens in Myrtle Beach

 Welcome to The Beach!
 The warm sand under toes, and the amazing views are a lifetime of memories, but the kids are bored and there’s nothing to do?!
 Not so fast!
-Myrtle Beach is like no other city on the Atlantic Coast, there are many wonderful getaways for your teens right here.
+Myrtle Beach is like no other city on the Atlantic Coast, there are many fun things to do with teenagers.

 The Boardwalk and Ocean Boulevard